iyyappan16/here_aws/devrel-workshops/aws-serverless/DataProcessing/5_HERE_DataProcessing_Extension/README.md

 # Module #7 Serverless Data Processing on AWS
 **Stream Processing with HERE Location Services**

 In this module we are going to illustrate how to use AWS services to process real-time data streams with serverless applications from the AWS Serverless Application Repository (SAR).
+We will also use HERE’s Geocode API to find the street address of each unicorn in the fleet.

 ## Overview

 In the previous modules you have created and configured a Lambda function to read from the Amazon Kinesis stream and write records to an Amazon DynamoDB table as they arrive.
 This table will contain the following columns "Name, StatusTime, Distance, MinMagicPoints, MaxMagicPoints, MinHealthPoints and MaxHealthPoints".

 In this module, you’ll use the Amazon Kinesis stream which you have created in the previous modules to collect and store sensor data from our unicorn fleet.
-You will then deploy the HERE Geocode API SAR function to obtain the Address for a particular Latitude and Longitude.
+You will then deploy the HERE Geocode API SAR function to obtain the address for a particular Latitude and Longitude.

 Using a Lambda function, from the Kinesis stream you will fetch the latitude and longitude of a unicorn and you will pass values to the Geocode API.
 The Geocode API returns with a response containing the Address for the particular Latitude & Longitude.
 Finally, you will persist the response using an Amazon DynamoDB table.
 This table will contain the following columns "Name, StatusTime, Address, Distance, HealthPoints, Latitude, Longitude and MagicPoints".
-We are using HERE Geocode Serverless function which is already available on the AWS SAR.
+We are using HERE’s Geocode Serverless function which is already available on the AWS SAR.

 In this module you will learn how to create HERE account and How to deploy the Here Geocode API SAR function.